MuzammilKhan/Ventriloquy/mysite/README.md

-# Ventriloquy BACKEND
+# Ventriloquy Backend

-#### About
+### About
 Django backend of Ventriloquy project.
 The site is currently using MySQL as the database server.
-Since the database might only contains word name and the path to the sound clip, sqlite can possibly be used.
+Since the database might only contain word name and the path to the sound clip, sqlite can possibly be used.

-#### Dependencies
+### Dependencies
 ##### MySQL
 Download from [here](https://dev.mysql.com/downloads/mysql/).
 Finish the installation according to different OS.
-Setup account and password for the database. *Change the db authentication setting in the file /mysite/mysite/my.cnf according to the account/password you just setup.* Now the website will use the database server on your machine.
+Setup account and password for the database. **Change the db authentication setting in the file /mysite/mysite/my.cnf according to the account/password you just setup.** Now the website will use the database server on your machine.